 Americans consume about 8 times more water in the food we eat than we do for standard household uses, such as brushing our teeth, washing our dishes and clothes, and showering.
 On average, it takes more than 800 gallons of water to grow the food you consume in ONE DAY.
 (Click here for a breakdown on this figure.)

 Know the Facts About Farm Water Use

 Below are some answers to questions that people often ask about water use in agriculture.
-If you are interested in learning more about farm water use, the Farm Water Coalition's web site has extensive research and educational materials on their web site, including the in-depth 40-page Water Fact Book, which is available at no charge, as well as resources for teachers.
+If you are interested in learning more about farm water use, the Farm Water Coalition's web site has extensive research and educational materials on their web site, including various in-depth fact sheets, which are available at no charge, as well as resources for teachers.